Charles Schwab Corporation: History

-Acquisition of TD Ameritrade
+In May 2020, the company announced “Stock Slices,” which allows investors to buy fractional shares.
+This allows investors the ability to build a portfolio of stocks with less than the funds required to purchase full shares.

-On October 6, 2020, the company acquired TD Ameritrade.
+In October 2020, the company acquired TD Ameritrade.
 As part of the acquisition, Toronto-Dominion Bank acquired around a 12% stake in the company.
 Soon after, Schwab began the process of transitioning TD Ameritrade accounts to Charles Schwab; once this was finished, TD Ameritrade was shut down in May 2024.
 In early 2025, TD Bank sold its stake in Schwab.

 Effective on January 1, 2021, the company moved its headquarters from San Francisco, California to Westlake, Texas.